500Foods/WelcomeToTroodon/docs/level_2/hotends.md

 The other thing to be aware of is that this does take longer to heat up.
 Perhaps not surprising as it is a larger heat block, but it falls somewhere between the stock heater and Upgrade #1.
 Maybe closer to the stock heater.

 ## Upgrade #3 - Bigger Heater, Better Paste
 Using the same approach as #2, the heater supplied with that HotEnd was 48W.
-This can be directly upgraded to a 60W heater without changing the thermistor and without having to redo the wiring that was done there - just replace the heater with a different one.
+This can be directly upgraded to a 60W heater without changing the heater or the thermistor and without having to redo the wiring that was done there - just replace the heater with a different one.
 This addresses the high temperature limitation as well as the heating time and can easily and safely print at 275C.

 - Amazon 🇺🇸 - [60W Ceramic Heater Blade](https://a.co/d/0hgVW8B)